bakerkretzmar/laravel-deploy-preview/README.md

 ## Usage

-**This action has direct access to your Laravel Forge account and should only be used in trusted contexts.** Anyone who can push to a GitHub repository using this action will be able to execute code on the connected Forge servers.
+> **Warning**: This action has direct access to your Laravel Forge account and should only be used in trusted contexts.
+Anyone who can push to a GitHub repository using this action will be able to execute code on the connected Forge servers.

 Add your Forge API token as an [Actions Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) in your GitHub repository.
 Then, use `tighten/laravel-deploy-preview` inside any workflow: